-5.6.3.2 Candidacy Document
+5.6.3.1 Candidacy Document

 After the Second Year Review, the student will have four weeks (28 days) to prepare his/her Candidacy Exam proposal.
 This proposal follows that of an NIH R01 application.
-The scope of the proposal should include sufficient work to occupy the full-time efforts of a single researcher for a twoyear period.
+The scope of the proposal should include sufficient work to occupy the full-time efforts of a single researcher for a two-year period.
 The proposal must have the following sections: Abstract, Specific Aims, Research Strategy, and References.
 The Research Strategy section has subsections titled Significance, Innovation, and Approach.
 The document must not exceed one page each for the Abstract and Specific Aims, and 12 pages for the Research Strategy.
 It is suggested that roughly half of the Research strategy be on the two aims of the student's dissertation research and half be on the independent Aim.
 The References section does not count toward any page limits.
 The pages are single spaced with font and margin limits as described in the NIH instructions.
-Students are encouraged to review the candidacy exam guidelines
+Students are encouraged to review the candidacy exam guidelines (https://microbiology.osu.edu/gradstudents/examchecklist).

-(https://microbiology.osu.edu/gradstudents/examchecklist).
 Students send a copy of the candidacy document and a proposal evaluation form to each member of the Advisory committee.

 Within one week of submission of the document, each committee member will complete the proposal evaluation form and submit it to both the advisor and student.
-The proposal will be graded as High Pass, Pass, or Unsatisfactory.
+The proposal will be graded as High Pass, Pass or Unsatisfactory.
 A minimum grade of Pass is required from all committee members before the student can schedule the oral portion of the exam.
+Once the student passes the written portion of the exam, the oral portion of the exam should normally be held within three weeks.
+Scheduling of this exam, and the completion of the Doctoral Notification of Candidacy Examination form, should begin immediately (see below).

 If any committee member finds the proposal to be unsatisfactory, the student will have two weeks to revise and resubmit the document to the committee.
-The revised document will need approval from the Committee, but will not be regraded and the student must defend this document in the oral exam.
+The revised document will need approval from the Committee, but will not be re-graded and the student must defend this document in the oral exam.
 In the circumstance where the Committee decides that the proposal is unacceptable, the student may waive the right to take the oral portion of the examination (per Graduate School rules) by submitting a written statement requesting the waiver to the Committee.
 The results of the Examination are recorded as "unsatisfactory" with the Graduate School.
 The Committee will then decide whether the student will be permitted to later take a second Candidacy Exam and must record the decision on the Candidacy Examination Report form.

-Once the student passes the written portion of the exam, the oral portion of the exam can be scheduled.
-Scheduling of this exam, should begin immediately after approval of the Candidacy Document as the Graduate School requires at least two weeks notice before the Oral Examination.
-To schedule the Oral Examination, the student must complete the Notification of Candidacy Examination form (online at Grad Forms) with the scheduled date of the oral examination.
+The student must complete the Notification of Candidacy Examination form with the scheduled date of the oral examination; this must be completed online at Grad Forms.
+This form must be submitted to the Graduate School at least two weeks in advance of the scheduled oral examination.
 If this form is not completed, the oral exam will be rescheduled.
 If this is a second attempt at the Candidacy Exam, the student also provides a copy of the proposal to the Graduate Faculty Representative (who is appointed on second candidacy exam attempts) as soon as the Graduate School informs the advisor.

-5.6.3.3 Oral Examination
+5.6.3.2 Oral Examination